Lewisia maguirei

 Lewisia maguirei is a rare species of flowering plant in the family Montiaceae known by the common name Maguire's lewisia, or Maguire's bitterroot.
 It is endemic to Nevada in the United States, where it is known only from eastern Nye County.

 Description

-This is a perennial herb growing at ground level, the stem no more than 2 centimeters long.
+This is a perennial herb growing at ground level, the stem no more than 2 cm long.
 It grows from a taproot.
-The fleshy lance-shaped leaves are 1 or 2 centimeters long but wither by flowering.
+The fleshy lance-shaped leaves are 1 to 2 cm long but wither by flowering.
 The inflorescence contains 2 or 3 flowers.
 Each flower has 3 or 4 wide white or pinkish sepals and up to 9 white or pink-tinged petals each roughly a centimeter long.
 Blooming occurs in summer.

 Distribution and habitat

-It grows on rocky clay and limestone slopes in open pinyon-juniper woodland at elevations around 2240 to 2525 meters.
+It grows on rocky clay and limestone slopes in open pinyon-juniper woodland at elevations around 2240 to 2525 m.
 Other plants in the habitat include desert green gentian (Frasera albomarginata), Torrey's milkvetch (Astragalus calycosus), stemless four-nerved daisy (Tetraneuris acaulis), Nevada onion (Allium nevadense), and rock goldenrod (Petradoria pumila).